Objective (optics): Magnification

 One of the most important properties of microscope objectives is their magnification.
 The magnification typically ranges from 4× to 100×.
 It is combined with the magnification of the eyepiece to determine the overall magnification of the microscope; a 4× objective with a 10× eyepiece produces an image that is 40 times the size of the object.

 A typical microscope has three or four objective lenses with different magnifications, screwed into a circular "nosepiece" which may be rotated to select the required lens.
 These lenses are often color coded for easier use.
 The least powerful lens is called the scanning objective lens, and is typically a 4× objective.
 The second lens is referred to as the small objective lens and is typically a 10× lens.
 The most powerful lens out of the three is referred to as the large objective lens and is typically 40–100×.

 Numerical aperture

 Numerical aperture for microscope lenses typically ranges from 0.10 to 1.25, corresponding to focal lengths of about 40 mm to 2 mm, respectively.

 Mechanical tube length

-Historically, microscopes were nearly universally designed with a finite mechanical tube length, which is the distance the light traveled in the microscope from the objective to the eyepiece.
-The Royal Microscopical Society standard is 160 millimeters, whereas Leitz often used 170 milliliters.
-180 millimeter tube length objectives are also fairly common.
-Using an objective and microscope that were designed for different tube lengths will result in spherical aberration.
+Historically, microscopes were designed such that the objective lens would form an image in a specific plane near the eyepiece, which the eyepiece would re-image.
+Such microscopes were characterized by the mechanical tube length; the distance between the mounting locations for the objective and the eyepiece.
+Early English microscopes used a mechanical tube length of 10 in.
+In the 20th century most microscopes used the Royal Microscopical Society standard of 160 millimeters, while many Leitz microscopes used 170 millimeters.
+Objectives had to be chosen to match the mechanical tube length of the microscope.

-Instead of finite tube lengths, modern microscopes are often designed to use infinity correction instead, a technique in microscopy whereby the light coming out of the objective lens is focused at infinity.
+Modern microscopes are often designed to use infinity correction, in which the light coming out of the objective lens is focused at infinity.
 This is denoted on the objective with the infinity symbol (∞).